openvinotoolkit/datumaro/docs/source/docs/explanation/formats/arrow.md

 it cannot detect and import your dataset as the Arrow format properly.

-To make sure that the selected dataset has been added to the project, you can run `datum project info`, which will display the project information.
+To make sure that the selected dataset has been added to the project, you can run `datum project pinfo`, which will display the project information.

 ## Export to other formats